evronylab/STREAM/README.md

      ```convert_to_bed.sh [Panel CSV] [full path to bedtools input file]```
    - [convert_to_interval_list.sh](scripts/convert_to_interval_list.sh)
      ```convert_to_interval_list.sh [Targets/probes TSV] [output file basename] [Reference genome dictionary file]```
      - convert_to_interval_list.sh requires a tab-separated file with format `[chr] [start coordinate] [end coordinate]` as input.
 The coordinates must be 0-start, half-open.
 Make sure to convert any panel CSVs or probe lists to the proper format before running.
-The CSV from **APP** can be converted with the following code:
+The CSV from **STRATIFY** can be converted with the following code:
        ```awk -F',' -e '{print $2"\t"($3-1)"\t"$4}' panel.csv > reformatted_panel.txt```

 ### D. List of loci to exclude from ExpansionHunter analysis
 ExpansionHunter does not process loci with too many Ns in the flanking regions.
 When this happens, ExpansionHunter stops running instead of skipping the locus.
 Therefore, we have created a [list](panels/eh_exclusion_list.txt) of loci to exclude from the ExpansionHunter analysis to avoid the analysis ending prematurely.
-The IDs in the list correspond to the row.number field of the panel CSV when downloaded from [APP](http://35.209.154.155:3838/usatshiny/), with the string "MS-" appended as a prefix.
+The IDs in the list correspond to the row.number field of the panel CSV when downloaded from [STRATIFY](http://35.209.154.155:3838/usatshiny/), with the string "MS-" appended as a prefix.

 ### E. Optional: List of probes used in hybridization capture
 If the microsatellites were profiled by hybridization capture, the Picard CollectHsMetrics tool for calculating capture performance metrics requires the coordinates of the capture probes.
 Prepare a tab-separated file with the fields: `[chr] [start coordinate] [end coordinate]`.
 Coordinates must be 0-based, half-open.